makrai/notes/zhang2310-socioprag-64-lang.md

   * they are also different from BLOOM and LLaMA in that they are finetuned on several NLP tasks only one of which is an SM task (ie sentiment analysis)

 ### 5.2.9 Are the open-source LLMs sensitive to prompts used?
-We carry out a

 * We curate 55 datasets across four tasks from SPARROW and evaluate six models with the prompts we used for evaluating ChatGPT.
 As Table 24 in Appendix